Kevin Castillo earns a promotion, Mariah Ramirez also joins the staff.

-In addition to five trips to the NCAA Tournament, she has led the 49ers to a trio of Big West Conference championships in 2008, 2012 and 2014.
-Sowder has never finished a season with a losing record.
+In addition to six trips to the NCAA Tournament, she has led the Beach to a trio of Big West Conference championships in 2008, 2012 and 2014.
+Long Beach State has had 72 players receive all-conference honors over the last 11 years under Sowder.

 Under Sowder, offensive team records have become the norm.
 The 2014 squad became the first to finish a season batting over .300 at .306, and also set new records in scoring (318 runs), RBI (237) and doubles (74) while finishing just behind 2013's record home run mark of 53.

 In 2011, Sowder blended a core group of returning players with a talented group of freshmen into a Big West Conference title contender.
 The 49ers finished the season with a 38-18 record, including a 15-6 conference mark that allowed the 49ers to finish in second place, one game behind conference champion Pacific.
 The 49ers' season, which included wins over four nationally-ranked teams, (No. 6 Oklahoma, No. 21 Baylor, No. 23 Fresno State, and No. 23 Houston) ended with the school's 20th trip to the NCAA Tournament.
 The 49ers opened the tournament with a win over San Diego State in the first round before dropping a pair of games, one to eventual national-champion Arizona State.